 The opening of other high schools meant the name of the school had to change.
-History repeated itself when the school board changed Seattle High School to Washington High School.
-In 1903, the board, attempting to rename a number of schools after individuals on the American Hall of Fame list, had briefly changed the second Central School (which contained the high school) to Washington School.
-Again, the use of Washington was short-lived.
+History repeated itself when the school board changed Seattle High School to Washington High School in 1906.
+In 1903, the board had attempted to rename several schools after individuals on the American Hall of Fame list and had briefly changed the second Central School (which contained the high school) to Washington School.
+In both cases, the use of Washington as a school name was short-lived.
 The name Washington High School was too often confused with that of the university, so in 1908 the board voted to adopt the name Broadway High School.
-This name was already associated with the school because it was often referred to as "the big school down on Broadway" and its students were known as "the Broadway bunch."
+This name was already associated with the school since it was often referred to as "the big school down on Broadway" and its students were known as "the Broadway bunch."

-Broadway earned a number of distinctions through the years.
-Both its school paper, Whims, and its yearbook, Sealth, won many national awards.
-In 1920, Broadway High School took a pioneering step when it organized a Student Council, allowing students to participate in the administration of the school and its policies.
-The council met regularly with the faculty and controlled a fund for student activities.
+Broadway earned several distinctions through the years.
+Both its school paper, Whims, and its yearbook, Sealth, won national awards.
+In 1920, Broadway High School took a pioneering step when it organized a student council, allowing students to participate in the administration of the school and its policies.
+The council met regularly with the faculty and administered a fund for student activities.